How to arrange a funeral yourself, without a funeral director

 Contact your doctor or a local hospital

-This will allow you to get a medical certificate, which will let you register the death.
+They will arrange for the person's doctor or another registered medical practitioner to visit and verify the death.
 Unless the doctor thinks a coroner should get involved, you can normally continue caring for your loved one at home.

 Register their death